svaidyans/Digital_Twin/README.md

   <img src="images/ditto-hld.png" width="600px" height="400px"></img>
 </p>

 Now, let us hit the road!
-[Ditto GitHub](https://github.com/eclipse/ditto) has excellent documentation.
+[Ditto GitHub](https://github.com/eclipse/ditto) has documentation on installation steps.
 Once the Ditto stack has been setup, try out this [first example](First%20Example.md) of creating and playing around with a Thing.

+Another great practice project to try out is the Rest-API to WebSocket connection based messaging.
+This and other examples are all documented at the [Ditto Examples repo](https://github.com/eclipse/ditto-examples).

 [<img src="images/top.png" height="24" width="24"></img>](#intro)

 ## Video
-A short video on the implementations:
+A short video on the implementations of the first example and the REST to WS is here:

 <p align="center">
   <a href="https://youtu.be/c47eI3ZcE2Q">